Sameeryadav12/Voice_Assistant/examples/README.md

 ---

-*These examples are designed to help you get started with the Sigma Voice Assistant quickly and easily.*
+*These examples are designed to help you get started with the Jarvis Voice Assistant quickly and easily.*